Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsection{Threats to Validity}

-\paragraph{Construct Validity} We rely on \gls{apfdp} and \topthree{} as metrics for \gls{tcp} effectiveness.
-Both of them build on the performance change size as a measure for the benchmark importance.
-Different metrics and different measures are likely to impact the results and conclusions of this study.
-Nevertheless, recent studies in performance regression testing have relied on the performance change size, and these metrics for \gls{tcp}~\citep{oliveira:17,mostafa:17,chen:21,laaber:21c}.
-The procedure to statistically compute the performance change size is defined in and reused from \citet{laaber:21c}.
-Consequently, this paper suffers from the same validity threats as theirs in this regard.
+\paragraph{Construct Validity} We rely on \gls{apfdp} as the metric for \gls{smbp} effectiveness, which builds on the performance change size as a measure for benchmark importance.
+Different metrics and measures are likely to impact the results and conclusions of this study.
+Nevertheless, recent studies in performance regression testing have relied on the performance change size and \gls{apfdp} for \gls{smbp}~\citep{oliveira:17,mostafa:17,chen:21,laaber:21c}.
+The procedure to compute the performance change size is from our previous work~\citep{laaber:21c}.
+Consequently, this paper suffers from the same validity threats in this regard.

-\paragraph{Internal Validity} The major threats to internal validity are concerned with result uncertainties of our experiment.
-In particular, uncertainty introduced by the stochastic nature of the \glspl{moea}.
-To address this threat, we repeatedly execute the algorithms, following the best practice in search-based software engineering~\citep{arcuri:11}.
-We also chose the relevant statistical tests and the effect size measure by following the same best practice reported in ~\citep{arcuri:11}.
-The other source of uncertainty stems from the measurement inaccuracies of the runtime overhead.
-We try to mitigate this by executing on dedicated \gls{hpc} nodes and repeated runtime measurements, following the performance engineering best practice~\citep{georges:07}.
-Another internal validity threat is related to the \glspl{moea} hyperparameters.
-Different hyperparameters might lead to different conclusions.
-We followed previous research in search-based \gls{tcp}~\citep{dinucci:20} and used a unified configuration for all the \nummoeas{} \glspl{moea}.
+\paragraph{Internal Validity} Regarding the threat introduced by the \glspl{sa}' stochasticity, we repeatedly executed the algorithms and chose the relevant statistical tests and the effect size measure by following the best practice reported by \citet{arcuri:11}.
+Regarding the measurement inaccuracies of the runtime overhead, we tried to mitigate this by executing on dedicated \gls{hpc} nodes and repeated runtime measurements, following the performance engineering best practices~\citep{georges:07}.
+Regarding setting the \glspl{sa} hyperparameters, different hyperparameters might lead to different conclusions.
+We followed previous research in search-based \gls{tcp}~\citep{dinucci:20} and used a unified configuration for all the \numsas{} \glspl{sa}.